palemre/rap-project-h2-t1/readme.md

 * :bust_in_silhouette: Our grateful thanks to Sir Bruno SIMON, developper & HETIC professor (member of jury of this project)
 * :bust_in_silhouette: Our grateful thanks to Sir François PUMIR, handler of this project (member of jury of this project)
 * :heart: Our grateful thanks to all HETIC staff members, friends and to our families
-* Inspiration : rapelite, clique, rap2france, behance, codepen etc.
+* :memo:Inspiration : rapelite, clique, rap2france, behance, codepen etc.